Carson Graham Secondary

 Mathematics Year 4 is a course that prepares students to become numerate.
 This course will assist students to develop the ability to conjecture, reason logically, employ quantitative and spatial information, and apply a variety of mathematical methods to solve problems and make decisions confidently and independently.

-This course is designed to provide students with the mathematical understanding and critical-thinking skills identified for the entry into the majority of trades and for direct entry into the work force.
-Topics include understanding and applying the metric and imperial systems to the measurement of 2-D and 3-D objects, geometry, trigonometry, and the fundamentals of income, spending and debt.
-At the end of this course, students are prepared to take Apprenticeship and Workplace Mathematics 11.
+This course focuses on real-world applications of mathematics.
+It is designed to provide students with the mathematical understanding and critical-thinking skills identified for entry into many trades and for direct entry into the work force.
+Topics include proportional reasoning, measurement of 3-dimensional objects, number sense and flexibility with numbers, representing and analyzing data, and the fundamentals of income, spending and debt.
+At the end of this course, students are prepared to take Workplace Mathematics 11.

 This course is designed to provide students with mathematical understandings and critical thinking skills identified for post-secondary studies in both the arts and sciences.
-Topics include applying trigonometric ratios to right triangles, arithmetic sequences, powers involving integral exponents, prime factorization, polynomials, linear relations, system of linear equations, function notation and financial literacy
+Topics include applying trigonometric ratios to right triangles, arithmetic sequences, powers involving integral exponents, prime factorization, polynomials, linear relations, systems of linear equations, function notation and financial literacy.

-MATHEMATICS 10 ENRICHED: FOUNDATIONS OF MATHEMATICS AND PRE-CALCULUS (4 credits)
+MATHEMATICS 10 ENRICHED (Year 5): FOUNDATIONS OF MATHEMATICS AND PRE-CALCULUS (4 credits)

 This course is designed for those students intending to enrol in the IB Diploma Program in grade 11 or for those intending to take higher level Math courses, including Calculus 12.
-It will provide students with mathematical understandings and critical thinking skills identified for post-secondary studies in both the arts and sciences.
-Topics include applying trigonometric ratios to right triangles, irrational numbers, powers involving integral and rational exponents, polynomials, coordinate geometry with linear relations, function notation, system of linear equations, and solving quadratic equations.
-In addition to covering the Math 10 curriculum, students will be provided with enrichment opportunities.
+It provides students with mathematical understandings and critical thinking skills identified for university studies in both arts and sciences.
+Topics include applying trigonometric ratios to right triangles, irrational numbers, powers involving integral and rational exponents, polynomials, coordinate geometry with linear relations, function notation, systems of linear equations, and solving quadratic equations.
+Students will complete the Foundations of Mathematics & Pre-Calculus 10 curriculum as well as additional enrichment curriculum.

 MATHEMATICS 11: WORKPLACE (4 credits)